Carbon-Sensitive Fund Construction and Hedging for Green Unit-Linked Life Insurance: Risk-minimizing strategies for unit linked policies under carbon risk

 \section{Risk-minimizing strategies for unit linked policies under carbon risk}

-In the sequel, we take the point of view of an insurance company who proposes to its clients unit linked life insurance contracts with a green footprint and seeks to hedge their payoffs.
+In the sequel, we consider an insurance company who proposes to its clients unit linked life insurance contracts with a sustainable label and seeks to hedge their payoffs.
 As usual in this type of life insurance policy, the value is linked to the performance of an underlying fund, and its maturity relates to the policyholder's remaining lifetime.
-In particular, in this case, we consider a fund which has been appropriately optimized using a criterion sensitive to environmental factors, with a particular focus on carbon intensity, as described in Section \ref{sec:optimal_inv}.
-Consequently, the insurance company faces exposure to financial, carbon, and mortality risks.
+We assume that the financial underlying of such policies is the investment fund derived in Section \ref{sec:optimal_inv}, and we analyse unit linked contract of pure endowment and term insurance types (this also provides results for endowment insurance contracts which are linear combinations of the two above).\\ The insurance company faces exposure to financial, carbon, and mortality risks.
 Since the carbon emissions of the firms and mortality risk do not correspond to tradeable assets, the underlying combined financial/insurance market is incomplete.
 Hence, the insurance company is unable to replicate perfectly the payoff of the policy via a self financing strategy.
 Part of the risk related to this contract remains unhedgeable, and generates a loss that the insurance company would like to properly \emph{minimize}.
-In this paper, we follow a quadratic approach and determine the strategies that minimize the tracking error in $L^2$-sense.
+In this paper, we follow a quadratic approach and determine the strategies that minimize the residual cost (due to incompleteness) in $L^2$-sense.